Pvt. Eduardo R. Aguero

 he never completed grade school.
 He married

-father of a son.
-To support his family, he
+son.
+To support his family, he worked as a

 Eduardo was drafted into the U.S. Army on March 20, 1941, at Fort Sam Huston, Texas.
 He was sent to Ft.
 Knox, Kentucky for basic training.
 What armor school he attended is not known.
 After basic training, he was sent to Camp Polk.
 Louisiana, and assigned to the 753rd Tank Battalion.
 The battalion had been sent to the fort but did not take part in the maneuvers that were going on there.

 After the maneuvers had ended, the 192nd Tank Battalion was sent to Camp Polk.
 The battalion was informed it was being sent overseas.
 National Guardsmen 29 years old or older, or men who were married, were allowed to resign from federal service.
 Eduardo volunteered, or had his name drawn, to replace one of these Guardsmen and was assigned to D Company.
-The 192nd was also given the 753rd's M3 tanks and half-tracks.
+The 192nd was also given the 753rd's M3 tanks to replace their M2 tanks.

 The battalion was sent west, over four different train routes to San Francisco, California.
-This was done so that people who saw the trains would not assume the United States was preparing for war.
 Arriving in San Francisco, the battalion was ferried, by the U.S.A.T.
 General Frank M. Coxe, to Angel Island.
 On the island, they were given physicals and inoculated by the battalion's medical detachment.
 Some men were held back at the island, for minor medical reasons, and scheduled to rejoin the battalion at a later date.
 Other men were simply replaced.

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons.
 They also spent a large amount of time loading ammunition belts.
 The plan was for them, with the 194th Tank Battalion, to take part in maneuvers.